Advertisers are increasingly turning to “bad” grammar in a bid to sell their products or services.

 Britons have been known to stay quiet about certain outrages while complaining about seemingly innocuous things, including unconventional grammar.
-Americans, on the other hand, know their rights and aren’t shy about vocalising it, yet tend to be more tolerant of unconventional grammar.
+Americans, on the other hand, know their rights and aren’t shy about vocalizing it, yet tend to be more tolerant of smaller things like unconventional grammar.

-Earlier this year, a schoolboy in England wrote a passionate letter of complaint to Tesco regarding unconventional grammar on its bottles of orange juice.
+Earlier this year, a schoolboy in England wrote a passionate letter of complaint to British supermarket chain Tesco regarding unconventional grammar on its bottles of orange juice.

 Tesco promised to correct the error when the packing was reprinted.

-Marks & Spencer has also come in for fierce criticism for its use of unconventional grammar.
+Marks & Spencer has also come under fierce criticism for its use of unconventional grammar.

 Members of the British public took exception to notices on its express tills in its food stores saying “Five items or less” – again, throwing up the same argument as the Mercedes-Benz C-class coupe advert.

 Advertisers need to make sure they carry out extensive research on the sensitivity of their target audience towards unconventional grammar before launching a campaign.
-A missed comma here or the lack of a word there could prove to be the difference between success and failure on the international stage.
+While unconventional grammar may prove incredibly successful in many American ad campaigns, a missed comma here or the lack of a word there could prove to be the difference between success and failure on the international stage.